sajadmh/google-sheets-wordle/README.md

 `row = [];` creates an empty array that will hold all the objects (i.e. letters + their fill).

-Then, three forEach functions will (1) add objects to the empty array `row` starting by designating all fills as "invalid", (2) iterate over each object and determine if a letter is a "match" and replace and "invalid" with a "match", and (3) iterate over each object and determine if a letter is "valid" and replace any "invalid" with a "valid".
+Then, three forEach functions will (1) add objects to the empty array `row` starting by designating all fills as "invalid", (2) iterate over each object and determine if a letter is a "match" -- if so, replace "invalid" with "match", and (3) iterate over each object and determine if a letter is "valid" -- if so, replace "invalid" with a "valid".
 All invalids will otherwise remain invalid.

 (1) We access the guess that was submitted through its `guessArray`, take each element (letter) from the array (5 letters in total), and push 5 objects in total to the `row` empty array: